taverasn/react-mastermind/README.md

 # React Mastermind

 A classic board game turned React App, with a twist!
-This game can be played with one player ass the React App itself is the mastermind.
+This game can be played with one player as the React App itself is the mastermind.